 What happens during the bonding process?

-Very little preparation is necessary.
-Dr. Ted Murray will first perform a color match so your final result will look natural.
-Next, the tooth’s surface is roughened, and Dr. Murray applies a conditioning liquid.
-Both steps help the bonding material adhere to the tooth.
+Many times, very little preparation is necessary.
+One of our cosmetic dentists will first perform a color match so your final result will look natural.
+Next, the tooth’s surface is roughened and any old bonding is removed.
+Several steps follow to condition to tooth for bonding and help the material adhere to the tooth.

 The bonding material is applied incrementally, then molded and smoothed until the desired shape is achieved.
-A curing light hardens the bonding material in a few seconds.
-Then Dr. Murray spends a few more minutes buffing and polishing for a perfect match to the rest of your teeth.
-Overall, bonding for one tooth takes thirty to sixty minutes.
+A curing light hardens the bonding material in several seconds.
+Then Dr. Murray, Dr. Berning, or Dr. Oetken will spend time buffing and polishing for an excellent match to the rest of your teeth.
+Overall, bonding for one tooth may take thirty to sixty minutes.

 Does the bonding process require anesthesia?